actuallyNothing/chatping/README.md

 "chatping_enable" (default "1"):
 Enables chatpinging.

-"chatping_loopback" (default "0"):
-Allows you to chatping yourself.

 "chatping_sound" (default "default"):
 If set to 'custom', allows you to play a custom sound.
 This sound must be a .wav file placed inside the 'garrysmod' folder, with the name "chatping_sound.wav".

-"chatping_alphanumeric" (default "0"):
-Defines if the script should try and delete any non-alphanumerical characters.
-This includes symbols like stars, hearts, and such.
-It can cause some issues with various characters, but it's useful if people don't usually autocomplete your name with the TAB key.

 "chatping_casesensitive" (default "0"):
 Defines if the match between the message and your nick should be perfect regarding uppercase and lowercase letters.
 Disabled by default, so 'ACTUALLYNOTHING' is the same as 'actuallyNothing'.

+"chatping_alias_enable" (default "0"):
+Enables the player to select an alias for themselves.

+"chatping_alias":
+Defines a secondary keyword to trigger the addon's pingsound, besides the player's nickname.
+This can be used to set a more common nickname or shortcut for the player.